luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 const pt_coeff_type *data() const;
 ```

-: Returns a const pointer to the beginning of the plaintext polynomial.
+Usage: Returns a const pointer to the beginning of the plaintext polynomial.

 <br>